Skip to content

 Revert an optimization

-I understand that changing system settings can sometimes lead to unexpected behaviors entirely depending on your specific hardware or installed software.
-Because each optimization has a different risk profile, optimizerDuck ensures that none of these changes are permanent.
+Each optimization has a different risk profile, so optimizerDuck ensures that none of these changes are permanent.

-If you experience any issues or simply decide you don't like how a specific setting behaves after applying it, you can easily revert it.
-All you need to do is open the module again, find the corresponding optimization card, and click the toggle switch to turn it off.
+If you experience issues or decide you don't like how a setting behaves after applying it, revert it.
+Open the module again, find the optimization card, and click the toggle switch to turn it off.
 This action restores your system to the state it was in right before you applied the optimization.